What Is A DevOps Engineer? Skills And How To Become One

 What Is A DevOps Engineer?

-Based on the definition of DevOps, many people think that a DevOps engineer is someone bridging software development and IT operations to help both sides work together effectively.
-That definition is technically correct, but not detailed enough to describe the real role of a DevOps engineer.
+Many people describe a DevOps engineer as someone who bridges software development and IT operations so both sides can work together more effectively.
+That definition is directionally correct, but it is still too thin to capture the real scope of the job.

 Why Modern Software Teams Need DevOps Engineers